 Nathan Fulton, Ph.D.

 Nathan maintains an active interest in undergraduate and high school education and mentoring.
-He is married to Dr. Abby Pekoske, who is joining the Matheamtics department at Worcester Polytechnic Institute as a Research Assistant Professor this fall.
-She earned a Ph.D. from the Mathematics department at the University of Pittsburgh, where she studied the dynamics of DNA knots and links with David Swigon.
+His partner, Abby Pekoske, is an Assistant Research Professor at Worcester Polytechnic Institute (WPI) whee she works in Sarah Olson's research group.
+Prior to joining WPI, she earned a Ph.D. in Mathematics from the University of Pittsburgh under the supervision of David Swigon.